Prevention and Repair

 Now, how about in business?
 What about the rodents chewing through the circuitry of your company, and causing your “machinery” to pop and hiss, and not work properly?
 Many employers who have unproductive people on the executive team also make MacGyver repairs and hope for the best.
 We give them another chance, or a warning.
 We surround them with people who can pick up the slack.
 Or, even worse, just do their job ourselves.
 We get into fire-fighting mode, and then don’t even have the time to do “preventive maintenance.”
 After all, it is a lot of trouble to find replacements.
 And expensive.
 Or is it?

 The comparison in business is the cost of a bad hire compared to making the right hire in the beginning (or moving quickly to make a strategic replacement).
 In companies, CEOs often downplay or rationalize the harm done by a bad employee.
 Customer dissatisfaction, lost sales, reduced market share, inadequate processes, late deliveries, bad morale – these are byproducts of bad hires, and the intangible cost of these can be many times the actual cost of the bad hire.
-You could hire a $150K executive, and lose $2 million in the aftermath and hire a local SEO company instead.
 And repairing a bad hire isn’t like repairing an A/C system.
 A new A/C system is up and running the next day.
 A new executive can take months to find, months to get acclimated and months to become effective.
 And, in the meantime, you are still fire-fighting instead of being a strategic leader.
 Time is money – more money lost to the bad hire.
 Hiring expert Brad Smart (Topgrading) says it can be as much as 14-28 times the salary in lost opportunities and other fallout from the bad hire.